namor5772/Altimeter/README.md

 Below is the main source code file [Altimeter.ino](Code/Altimeter/Altimeter.ino).<br>
 It creates objects representing the Pressure sensor board, Battery level board and OLED screen.
 These are initialised in the setup() function and then polled in the loop() function.
 The charging status of the LiPo battery is also polled in the loop() function via pin D12 of the Pro Mini.<br>
 Header files are included to access the libraries for each object created above. in particular ["MS5637.h"](Code/Altimeter/MS5637.h) for the pressure sensor (U2), ["SH1106.h"](Code/Altimeter/SH1106.h) for the OLED screen (U1) and <Adafruit_MAX1704X.h> for the battery level board (U5).
 The first two have been customized/simplified from existing library code and as such have been explicitly included in the directory of the main source Altimeter.ino file ie. both the *.h and *.cpp files.
 As such they are shown and discussed below.
 The last header refers to an external vendors library that was installed via the Arduino IDE.
-The source code for this is not visible and is not discussed.
+The source code for this is not visible and is not further discussed though if you are interested the code is informed by the [MAX17048-MAX17049.pdf](Extra/MAX17048-MAX17049.pdf).

 ```cpp
 #include "MS5637.h"